jbkcc 6 months ago

 I wouldn't be surprised if we recover Sumerians example of DEBK tablets.

-• TZubiri 15 hours ago
+• TZubiri 6 months ago

 Not sure how double entry book keeping relates here.
 Not relevant to tablets, to excel, nor rel dbs.